 This near-sightedness causes all kinds of chaos.
-We have witnessed people stealing money from family members and then failing to understand the family members’ reactions when they become upset.
-We have also witnessed arguments and a breaking down of relationships.
+We have witnessed people stealing money from family members and then failing to understand the family member’s upset reaction.
+We have also witnessed arguments and the breaking down of relationships.
 It is common for a person suffering with addiction to set appointments to meet friends, only to cancel on them last minute.
 These cancellations result in frayed friendships.
-These suffering person cannot see the consequences of their actions, because they are focused on their drug or alcohol use in the short-term.
+The suffering person cannot see the consequences of their actions, because they are focused on their drug or alcohol use in the short-term.

 Loved ones of every alcoholic have seen near-sightedness play out after a bender.
-The alcoholic wakes up and is full of remorse, apologetic and vowing to make a change.
+The alcoholic wakes up and is full of remorse, apologetic, and vowing to make a change.
 That day they may attend an AA meeting, but within a day or two they are back to using.
 Why can’t they see that they are causing so much damage?
-Their need to refill their addiction is so much stronger than their resolve.
+Their need to fuel their addiction is much stronger than their resolve.
 They can’t see how drinking today, will have a negative impact on tomorrow or the following week.
-They need the drug.
-Today.
+Today, they need the drug.

-When we host an intervention for an addiction, we realize that we are asking an awful lot from the sick person.
+When we host an drug intervention for an addiction, we realize that we are asking an awful lot from the sick person.
 We are asking them to immediately change their mindset from a short-term focus to long-term planning.
-We are asking them to spend 30 days in treatment, come out of treatment, enter into an aftercare program, finish school, return to work—oh, and get some new friends.
-The family knows that this is the path that their loved one must take to begin long-term recovery that ends with a fulfilling life.
-But if we say to a sick person in an intervention, “We have this great path we’re envisioning for your recovery; you will be in a program for six months,” we will never get buy in from them.
+We are asking them to spend 30 days in treatment, come out of treatment, enter into an aftercare program, finish school, return to work, and “oh, get some new friends.”
+The family knows that this is the path their loved one must take to begin long-term recovery that ends with a fulfilling life.
+If we say to a sick person in an intervention, “We have this great path we’re envisioning for your recovery, you will be in a program for six months,” we will never get a buy in from them.
 For this reason, we only reveal the recovery plan to the suffering loved one in increments.